jacopotagliabue/recs-at-resonable-scale/README.md

 If you run the flow with the full setup, you will end up with:

 * versioned datasets and model artifacts, accessible through the standard [Metaflow client API](https://docs.metaflow.org/metaflow/client);
-* a Comet dashboard for experiment tracking of the deep learning model, displaying training stats;
+* a Comet dashboard for experiment tracking of the deep learning model;
-* finally, a DL-based recommender system serving batched predictions in real-time using AWS Lambda and DynamoDB.
+* finally, a live, scalable endpoint serving batched predictions using AWS Lambda and DynamoDB.

 ### TODOs

+* fix the current prediction bug
-* make sure dependencies are easy to adjust depending on setup - e.g. dask_cudf vs pandas, Metaflow with local store vs remote
+* make sure dependencies are easy to adjust depending on setup - e.g. dask_cudf vs pandas
 * more use cases
 * better testing